trekonom/covidbw/README.md

 # Data Visualization

-Besides the data the repository contains some visualitions made in the [R programming language](https://www.r-project.org) and the data viz package [ggplot2](https://ggplot2.tidyverse.org).
+Besides the data the repository contains some visualitions made in the [R programming language](https://www.r-project.org) using the data viz package [ggplot2](https://ggplot2.tidyverse.org).

 ![](figure/covid_bar_bw_2021-11-21.png)